castle-games/castle-games/README.md

 ### Windows

 - Install CMake.
-- Install Visual Studio 2013.
-Versions later than 2013 have a certain bug in the C++ standard library that is rarely hit, but happens to be hit for the Love 2D build.
+- Install Visual Studio 2013 (later versions have had issues).
 - In 'megasource/', run 'sh ./run_cmake.sh' (I've done this with the 'Git BASH' utility that comes with 'Git for Windows', but you could also just run the one command inside this file from the Windows command line).